Kong/kubernetes-ingress-controller/docs/concepts/custom-resources.md

 Kong Ingress Controller uses the `configuration.konghq.com` API group for storing configuration specific to Kong.

-Following CRDs allow users to declaratively configure all aspects of Kong:
+The following CRDs allow users to declaratively configure all aspects of Kong:

 - [**KongIngress**](#kongingress)
 - [**KongPlugin**](#kongplugin)